Loch Ard Gorge: General

 The gorge is accessed via the Great Ocean Road, 3.5 km northwest of The Twelve Apostles.
-Stairs allow visitors access to the beach and a pathway allows access to the eastern side of the gorge.
+Stairs usually allow visitors access to the beach however they are temporarily closed due to geological instability and will remain closed until remediation works are completed.
+There is a pathway that allows access to the eastern side of the gorge.
 There are numerous plaques and a small museum detailing the site's history, as well as a rest area, and cemetery housing many of the people that died.

 Fauna

 The uncommon rufous bristlebird (Dasyornis broadbenti) is often observed around the Gorge.

 In films

 This was the location for a number of scenes of the 1982 film The Pirate Movie and also the 1999 TV series Journey to the Center of the Earth with Treat Williams.
 The gorge hosted the final task and finish line for the third series of The Amazing Race Australia.